Recovering the geometry of a flat spacetime from background radiation: Examples in 2+1 dimensions

 \subsection{Results}

-Figure \ref{fig:da_quadri_pi3} presents (in green) the intensity measured by all directions by an observer in the $2+1$-dimensional flat spacetime described in Section \ref{sssc:quadri_pi3}.
+Figure \ref{fig:da_quadri_pi3} presents (in green) the frequency function measured by all directions by an observer in the $2+1$-dimensional flat spacetime described in Section \ref{sssc:quadri_pi3}.
 More precisely, the observer is located above the origin at time distances $10$, $30$ and $50$ to achieve the most ``readable'' results.
 The Euclidean length of the lightlike segments from the observer to the boundary of the domain are drawn in blue.
-The intensity function becomes more complex as the cosmological time of the observer increases.
+The frequency function becomes more complex as the cosmological time of the observer increases.

-Figure \ref{fig:da_torus1} is similar, for the $2+1$-dimensional flat spacetime described in Section \ref{sssc:torus1}.
+Figure \ref{fig:da_torus1} is the analogue of Figure \ref{fig:da_quadri_pi3} for the $2+1$-dimensional flat spacetime described in Section \ref{sssc:torus1}.
 More precisely, the observer is located above the origin at time distances $1$, $5$, $10$ and $30$.
 Figure \ref{fig:da_torus4} shows the analogous results, for the domain of dependence obtained from an irrational lamination, described in Section \ref{sssc:torus4}.

-The computation of both the Euclidean distance and the intensity function are made for an approximation of the domain of dependence, as explained above.
-It follows from Section 4 that the intensity computed in this way is not reliable as a continuous function, but only --- possibly at least --- as a $L^1$ function, due to Theorem \ref{stability:thrm}.
+The computation of both the Euclidean distance and the frequency function are made for an approximation of the domain of dependence, as explained above.
+It follows from Section 4 that the frequency function computed in this way is not reliable as a continuous function, but only --- possibly at least --- as a $L^1$ function, due to Theorem \ref{stability:thrm}.

 Those graphs should be considered as preliminary results, since, even for this relatively simple setting, the computations needed to obtain the results are quite involved relative to our programming capabilities and computing equipment.
 It is possible that heavier computations --- in particular, computing a better approximation of the domain of dependence by using a larger subset of the fundamental group --- could lead to notably different results.
-However, it is already apparent in those pictures, that the intensity function behaves in a very non-smooth way, as explained in Section 3 and Section 4.
+However, it is already apparent in those pictures, that the frequency function behaves in a very non-smooth way, as explained in Section 3 and Section 4.